Breaching the light barrier without paradoxes

 \section{Discussion}

 $\zeta$-function regularization is usually employed to regulate the unphysical divergences of QFT observables.
 But in this exercise, we showed that such a regularization scheme is equally effective in making sense of unphysical classical observables such as the momenta of tachyons that move backwards in-time.
 Notice, however, that the momenta of tachyon moving backwards in-time is a finite quantity while its regularized version is an infinite divergent sum of tachyon momenta that moves forwards in-time i.e. an unphysical finite quantity is regulated as a physical divergence in this scheme.
-This is opposite to how the regularization scheme works in QFT.
-It hints at a fundamental difference between tachyons with a paradox-free mechanics and usual sub-luminal particles.
-This means that a quantum theory of tachyons would require a significantly more novel formalism which is something we will investigate in our future studies.
+This is opposite to how the regularization scheme works in QFT.\\